amandeepahuja/Edu-Retriever/README.md

 ## Features
 - **Retrieval using FAISS**: Efficient vector-based similarity search to retrieve relevant chunks of information.
 - **Language Generation with Flan-T5**: Open-source language model for natural, coherent answer generation.
+- **Smart Agent with Custom Actions**: An intelligent agent that can perform different actions based on user intent.
 - **FastAPI Backend**: RESTful API to handle requests and interact with the RAG components.
 - **Streamlit Interface**: A user-friendly interface for querying the RAG system and displaying answers.